 \subsection{Single Rigid Body (SRB) Model of Robot}

-Due to the complexity of the legged robot, a simplified rigid-body model has been used to present the system's dynamic.
-This model enables us to calculate the ground reaction forces (GRFs) in real-time.
+Due to the complexity of the legged robot, a simplified rigid-body model has been used to present the system’s dynamic.
+This model lets us calculate the ground reaction forces (GRFs) in real-time.
 A few assumptions have been made to achieve simplified robot dynamics\cite{DiCarlo2018}:

 \textit{Assumption 1:} The robot has low inertia legs, so their effect is negligible on the robot’s rigid body dynamic.

 \textit{Assumption 2:} For small values of roll ($\phi$) and pitch ($\theta$), the rotation matrix $\bm{R}$ which transforms from the body to world coordinates, can be approximated as the rotation matrix corresponding to the yaw angle ($\psi$):